 That, and cleaning provides at least a small distraction, something on which to focus a bit of my attention so not every ounce of my being is given over to these gulping sobs that threaten to take control.

 Oh God, hold my heart.

-When I got my first tattoo, I had this tiny, terrifying inkling — (oh my word – is that not the best accidental pun?!
-INKling?!
-Ha!
-Annnd I totally crack myself up.
+When I got my first tattoo, I had this tiny, terrifying inkling — (oh my word – is that not the best accidental pun?
+Annnd I crack myself up.
 Okay.
-Ahem.
 Moving on.) — an inkling that I’d need it for more reasons than I understood at the time — this reminder of how desperately I need to stay in step with Jesus.
 To move through every moment, every season, every hard thing, arm-in-arm with Him.

 The idea for my second tattoo came in late 2015.
 Kiss the wave — from Spurgeon’s quote “I have learned to kiss the wave that throws me against the Rock of Ages.”

-And I once again had this quiet-but-strong sense of, “Crap — how tiny is my insight into the ways this idea will make itself real to me, will inscribe itself inside of me.”
+And I once again had this quiet-but-strong sense of, “Dang — how tiny is my insight into the ways this idea will make itself real to me, will inscribe itself inside me.”